-Being stressed in life is often inevitable.
+Stress is inevitable.
 However, we are more resilient and able to handle life’s stresses when we are feeling our best physically, mentally and emotionally.
-Kelsie-Marie Offenwanger, Child & Adolescent Psychology fellow at Marshfield Clinic Health System, said self-care is an important aspect of managing our lives.
+Kelsie-Marie Offenwanger, Child & Adolescent Psychologist at Marshfield Clinic Health System, said self-care is an important aspect of managing our lives.

 Self-care is not being selfish or insensitive to the needs of others,” she said.
 “In fact, it’s quite the opposite.
 Taking time to care for yourself helps you be fully present for others in your life.
 Self-care can prevent burnout, lessen the negative effects of stress, encourage a healthy work-life balance and help you refocus.”